Orpheus-AI/Zeus-SN18-Aurora/README.md

 ## Example: `notebook_examples/test_api.ipynb`
 - The notebook shows how to:
-  - construct a query payload with python
+  - Construct a query payload with python
   - Authenticating with the API
   - Comparing Aurora output against Open-Meteo data

 ## Troubleshooting
 - `503 Prediction is not ready yet` – Wait for the initial download/prediction cycle to finish.
-- `Unauthorized` responses – Ensure the `Authorization` header matches the key
+- `Unauthorized` responses – Ensure the `Authorization` header matches the key.

 ## Credits